8ferhat/easy-terminal/README.md

-Sure!
-Here's a nicely formatted README file for Git based on your provided information:

----

 # Terminal Customization Guide

 This repository provides a set of aliases, functions, and configurations to enhance your terminal experience.
 By applying these settings, you'll streamline common tasks, improve Git integration, and optimize your overall workflow.